DaneHarrison/Static-resume/README.md

 ### Making changes
 22. Convert your resume into Markdown

-23. Copy the theme's content folder and paste it in your own.
-Do not forget to collapse the theme folder affterwards to prevent potential mixup
+23. Copy the theme's content folder and paste it in your own. **Do not forget to collapse the theme folder affterwards to prevent potential mixup**

 ![copying the themes content folder into your own](gifs/copyingContent.gif)

-24. Modify the projects config.toml, note that changes required beyond pasting the contents below will be marked by ***:
+24. Modify the projects config.toml, note that changes required beyond pasting the contents below start with ***:
 ```
 title = "***your name here"
 theme = "hugo-resume"